Market wrap: Gilead Sciences counters WHO as shares sink; WTI's historic price tank

 Here are some headlines that dominated global financial markets this week.

-IG offers weekend trading for cryptocurrency markets on a Saturday and Sunday.
+IG offers weekend trading, which gives you access to forex, indices and cryptocurrency markets on a Saturday and Sunday.
 So, if news breaks over the weekend, you no longer need to wait until markets open on Monday to trade.
 Start trading anytime by opening a live or demo IG account.